hunterwatson/hunterwatson-blog/content/posts/2019-10-16-solving-a-rubiks-cube-very-slowly.md

 This guide will explain how to solve a Rubik's cube in five (5) steps.
 For the first half, we'll put WHITE on the top and halfway through we'll switch to YELLOW on the top.
+Also, the algorithm steps are from left to right, then top to bottom.

 - - -